blemmyes/final-project/idea.md

 # Research Question

-Is there a correlatoin with the time it takes for the «Böög's» head to explode and a good weather in the subsequent summer (warm temperatures and low precipitation)?
+Is there a correlation with the time it takes for the «Böög's» head to explode and a good weather in the subsequent summer (warm temperatures and low precipitation)?